-The 2020 CCCC Annual Convention consists mainly of 75-minute concurrent sessions offered Thursday through late Saturday afternoon, though we also offer other opportunities for connection, conversation, and learning relevant to the theme and vision of the convention.
+The 2021 CCCC Annual Convention consists mainly of 75-minute concurrent sessions offered Thursday through late Saturday afternoon, though we also offer other opportunities for connection, conversation, and learning relevant to the theme and vision of the convention.
 Special presentations by featured speakers will be organized by the Program Chair.
 Half-day and all-day workshops take place on Wednesday.
-Special Interest Groups (SIGs) meet Thursday and Friday for one-hour business meetings.
-There will also be special programming on Saturday of the convention for local K–12 teachers.
+Special Interest Groups (SIGs), Standing Groups, and Committees or Task Forces will also hold business or discussion meetings throughout the program session slots.

 Concurrent and Roundtable Sessions